gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gaffer-docker.md

 | `gchq/gaffer-rest` | This is the REST API image containing the config files that can be used to configure the graph to connect to the chosen store, by default there are some pre-configured config file which can be overridden by a [bind-mount](#volumes-and-bind-mount) of alternatives. |

 !!! note
-    There are a few other images provided; however, they are less frequently used or purely example images, please see the [`gaffer-docker`](https://github.com/gchq/gaffer-docker/tree/develop/docker) repository for more details.
+    There are a few other images available; however, they are less frequently used or purely example images, please see the [`gaffer-docker`](https://github.com/gchq/gaffer-docker/tree/develop/docker) repository for more details.